cenima-ibama/imagery/README.rst

     SRID = 4674

-Override imagery/base.html template with the same code contained inside the comment blog.
+Override `imagery/base.html` template with the same code contained inside the comment block.

-You can use this template as the base.html of your project: https://gist.github.com/willemarcel/13469c1756b4bdb8136f
+You can use this template as the `base.html` of your project: https://gist.github.com/willemarcel/13469c1756b4bdb8136f

 Features
 --------